timville85/4dapter/README.md

 # 4dapter
-### Open Source Controller Adapter for Nintendo Switch / MiSTer / XInput
+### Open Source Controller Adapter for Nintendo Switch / MiSTer / XInput / Batocera / RetroArch

 This project combines the NES, SNES, N64 and Genesis DaemonBite Retro Controllers projects together with a custom PCB to support 4 different controllers with a single socketed Arduino Pro Micro.
 PCB (KiCad + Gerbers), 3D Cases, and muliple firmware versions (Arduino code) all available in this repository.